Professor of Marketing

 Member of Faculty Since: 2008

 Her research focuses on judgment and decision-making by managers and consumers, with substantive interests in new products, pricing, risk perceptions, and consumer spending and finances.
 She has published in leading marketing journals, including the Journal of Marketing Research, the Journal of Consumer Research, the Journal of Retailing, and the Journal of Consumer Psychology.
 Her research has also been recognized by MSI (MSI Young Scholar's Program 2005) and the AMA (the John A. Howard AMA Doctoral Dissertation Award 1999-2000).
-She is an Associate Editor for the Journal of Consumer Research and serves on the editorial review board for the Journal of Public Policy & Marketing.
+She serves on the editorial review boards for the Journal of Consumer Research (AE), Journal of Retailing (AE), and Journal of Public Policy & Marketing.
 She teaches marketing courses, with an emphasis on consumer insight, in the Smeal College of Business.

 A partial list of ongoing projects includes: